caiocastelhano/gisele-sartini/README.md

 ## 📱 Responsiveness

-The layout is designed to provide an **excellent experience on desktop, tablet, and mobile**.
+The entire interface is designed to offer an excellent experience across all screen sizes, maintaining clarity and performance.

 ## ✅ Status

 The website is currently **under active development**.
 You can preview the live version here: gisele-sartini.vercel.app

 ## 👨‍💻 Developer

 Developed by [Caio Castelhano](https://www.caiocastelhano.com.br/) – full-stack developer based in Brazil.

 **For freelance inquiries, collaborations, or feedback, feel free to get in touch**.